u1i/linkedin-posts/README.md

 (photo of a professional green screen TV studio)

 My ex colleagues and friends will know that I've been doing video production and editing for a decade now — mostly for sales enablement and internal comms.
 Low tech, my phone on a tripod and a shotgun microphone, iMovie and all that.
 So you can imagine my excitement yesterday spending all day at this professional studio doing recordings!

+---

+Another day, another AI breakthrough flooding our feeds.
+But let's be real - do we really need to know the nitty-gritty details of every new language model?

+If you're not neck-deep in AI development, most of this is just noise.
+I keep hearing people say, "I'm not technical, so I don't understand AI."
+But hold up - do you need to know how a combustion engine works to drive a car?
+Of course not.

+It's time we make AI as accessible as PowerPoint.
+The real challenge isn't creating an even smarter AI (though that's certainly interesting).
+It's about making that intelligence accessible, intuitive, and seamlessly integrated into the workflows of a marketing person, a recruiter, a doctor, a lawyer - and yes, a software engineer, too.

+So next time you see a post about some mind-blowing new AI capability, ask yourself: "Fascinating, but how can this actually help me in my day-to-day work?"
+Because at the end of the day, that's what really matters.

+Let's shift the conversation from "look how smart this AI is" to "look how smart this AI makes ME."
+What do you think?

+[ This post was written by an AI that was trained on my writing style, my LinkedIn posts from the last couple of months, and some minimal input on what I want to discuss.
+Does it sound like me? ]

+---